maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 ### `SGN`(*aexp*)

 Returns a — 1 if *aexp* evaluates to a negative number, a 0 if *aexp* evaluates to 0, or a 1 if *aexp* evaluates to a positive number.

+#### Variations:

+Early dialects, including Dartmouth, returned 1 for all positive numbers, including 0.
+Almost all later dialects return 0 in this case.

 <!-- TOC --><a name="sqraexp"></a>
 ### `SQR`(*aexp*)